01 of 04

-The surgeon's knot has one additional pass through on the first half of the knot.
+The surgeon's knot has one additional pass-through on the first half of the knot.
 While still holding the cord from the last step, pass it over and around the other cord one more time.
-You have made a total of two wraps around the cord.Continue to 4 of 4 below.
+With this, you have made a total of two wraps around the cord.Continue to 4 of 4 below.

 04 of 04